Sedation & Anesthesia in Long Island City, NY

 Local Anesthesia

 Nearly all procedures will use some sort of local anesthetic, which numbs the area being treated.
-This is delivered through a brief injection, similar to what your dentist would use for something like a cavity filling.
-The anesthetic ensures you remain comfortable throughout the procedure, while staying fully awake and able to communicate with your dental team.
+This is delivered through an injection in the mouth, similar to what your dentist would use for something like a cavity filling.
+The anesthetic ensures you remain comfortable throughout the procedure, while staying fully awake and able to communicate with your treatment team.
 Its effects typically last several hours, gradually wearing off after your procedure is complete.

 Nitrous Oxide